intel/neural-compressor/neural_insights/README.md

 ## Installation

-Installation of Intel Neural Insights is possible in one of following ways:
+Installation of Neural Insights is possible in one of following ways:

 ### Install from pypi
 ```Shell